18 Oct Is it parental alienation or estrangement? Who gets to decide?

 I follow the case of Patricia (“Patty”) Hearst from time to time.
 Parry’s case was clearly one of alienation and not of estrangement.
 Patty is the granddaughter of publisher William Randolph Hearst, one of five sisters.
 Patty was 19 when she was kidnapped by Donald DeFreeze from her apartment where she lived with her fiancé as a sophomore at the University of Berkeley.
 DeFreeze was the leader of a fake organization called the Symbionese Liberation Army.
 DeFreeze told Patty to “accommodate” her mind to think like his after being confined in a closet for weeks and threatened.
 So she did.
 She was given daily duties which included accommodating being raped.
 She was then taught how to use weapons and called Tania.
 Defreeze ordered Patty to believe that her parents were “bad” because they only gave away $2 million dollars to help feed the hungry in exchange for her safe return but refused to give another $6 million when DeFreeze demanded that they do more.
 It is common for an alienating adult to order a child to acknowledge and believe that he/she is the “good” person and the other side is “bad” as if the alienating adult was still in grade school.

 Patty had friends and family that didn’t give up on her.
 At Patty’s federal trial, her cousin, William Randolph Hearst II was there for her, on the verge of tears for most of the trial.
 They had been close friends less than 24 months earlier.
 So many alienated children need extended family members who the alienator didn’t cause their mind to reject.
 However, most family don’t understand what has happened and they reject the child.
 William didn’t reject Patty.
 However, Patty was found guilty and sentenced to 35 years in prison by a judge who had slept during her trial having found her guilty before it even began.
-That judge died before he could sentence Patty and she was given 7 years by Judge Orrick, Jr. instead.
+That judge died before he could sentence Patty and the succeeding judge gave her 7 years instead.
 In 1979, President Jimmy Carter commuted her prison term.

 Patty’s case brought mind control by an alienator into mainstream media.

 Where is Patty now and is she maintaining relationships with her family?
 Patty initially continued to reject her family and married her bodyguard.
 It is not uncommon for alienated children to find trust in strangers that rescue them and give them control over their own lives again.
 However, Patty is now the vice president of corporate security for the Hearst Corporation and a proud grandmother.
 Obviously, Patricia’s story of alienation is unique but the message is not.
 It is NOT difficult to take control of a young child’s mind and convince them to reject the love and commitment of a parent.
 It is even easier to do this if their survival depends solely on the abuser.
 A parent that wants to take this even a step further and destroy the other parent by using the child?
-Horrific consequences that can last for generations to come.
+Horrific consequences that can last for generations to come and it can be done in less than 2 years.

 For more information on this epidemic and how to prevent alienation.
 Please click HERE

-Join RaiseYourRights, as we seek to stop the separation of children from their parents with jury trial rights.
+Join RaiseYourRights to help stop the separation of children from their parents with jury trial rights.
+Help stop unwarranted governmental interference(UGI) in families.